 The food in Pushkar is basic.
 Being a holy city, non-vegetarian food and alcohol are not served anywhere within the Pushkar city limits; the resorts lying outside the city limits are exempted from this rule except during the Pushkar fair when the city limits are temporarily extended.

 Street Food which tempting you to indulge

 Rajasthani cuisine aside, Pushkar does have exotically named restaurants and cafes offering tantalizingly unfamiliar Lebanese and Israeli dishes.
-There are German bakeries, pizzerias offering wood fired pizzas and spartanly flavored pasta made with fresh tomato sauces.
+There are German bakeries, pizzerias offering wood-fired pizzas and spartanly flavoured pasta made with fresh tomato sauces.